mgimond/Spatial_pre2021/_book/A02-Mapping-data.md

 ### Tweaking colors {-}

-There are various color schemes to choose from, but you will probably want to stick to color swatches established by [Cynthia Brewer](http://colorbrewer2.org).
+There are many color schemes to choose from, but you will probably want to stick to color swatches established by [Cynthia Brewer](http://colorbrewer2.org).
 These palettes are available in `tmap` and their names are listed below.

 For **sequential** color schemes, you can choose from the following palettes.